seankross/seankross.github.io/about/index.md

 # Publications

 E. Redmiles, **S. Kross**, M. Mazurek.
+2019. *How Well Do My Results Generalize?
+Comparing Security and Privacy Survey Results from MTurk, Web, and Telephone Samples* In the 2019 IEEE Symposium on Security and Privacy.
+DOI: [10.13016/M2BV8D](http://drum.lib.umd.edu/handle/1903/19164)

+**S. Kross**, P.J.
+Guo.
+2018. *Students, Systems, and Interactions: Synthesizing the First Four Years of Learning@Scale and Charting the Future*.
+In Proceedings of the Fifth Annual ACM Conference on Learning at Scale.
+DOI: [10.1145/3231644.3231662](https://seankross.com/las-2018/)

+E. Redmiles, **S. Kross**, M. Mazurek.
 2017. *Where is the Digital Divide?
 Examining the Impact of Socioeconomics on Security and Privacy Outcomes*.
-In The 2017 ACM CHI Conference on Human Factors in Computing Systems.
+In the 2017 ACM CHI Conference on Human Factors in Computing Systems.
 DOI: [10.13016/M2FV4T](https://cs.umd.edu/~eredmiles/camera-ready-low-ses.pdf)

 E. Redmiles, **S. Kross**, M. Mazurek.
 2016. *How I Learned to be Secure: a Census-Representative Survey of Security Advice Sources and Behavior*.
 In Proceedings of the 23rd ACM Conference on Computer and Communications Security.
 DOI: [10.1145/2976749.2978307](https://www.umiacs.umd.edu/~mmazurek/papers/ccs2016-learned-secure.pdf)